StalK637466/Notes-Of-Leo/CTF Writeups/RootME/Steganography/EXIF - Metadata.md

 *The Metadata are some informations that describe or relate to a file, such as its name, size, type, date, author, location, and tags.*

 So, to extract Metadata from an image, there are multiple ways to do this.
 But the simpliest way is to use a website.
-I used [BrandFolder]([https://pages.github.com/](https://brandfolder.com/workbench/extract-metadata)).
+I used BrandFolder.
 Simply paste the image into it, and it gives me back all Metadata.

 ![metadata](metadata.png)